afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L5_fine_tuning_notes.md

 Comet automatically integrates with many of the libraries you'll be using throughout this project

-So, it's really important$:27 that we import and initialize Comet before we import any other libraries
+So, it's really important that we import and initialize Comet before we import any other libraries

 Most of our focus throughout this project is going to be on the hyperparameters and how we can tune them to control the outputs of our diffusion model